Dr. Zalina Shari

 Most participants expressed dissatisfaction with the current system of public engagement.
 While town planners often viewed participation as a procedural box-ticking exercise—one that technically fulfilled policy requirements—others saw it as largely ineffective, even disingenuous.

 Public participation often appears vibrant on the surface, but stakeholders reveal that behind the scenes, it can feel more like a formality than meaningful involvement.
-Source: Envato
+Source: Envato Elements.

 For many community leaders and non-governmental actors, public consultations felt symbolic rather than impactful.
 Feedback was collected, they said, but rarely acted upon.